HA-VLN 2.0: An Open Benchmark and Leaderboard for Human-Aware Navigation in Discrete and Continuous Environments with Dynamic Multi-Human Interactions: Related Work

 \section{Related~Work}

 This appendix surveys the evolution of Vision-and-Language Navigation~(VLN) tasks, simulators, and agent designs, with particular attention to how \emph{Human-Aware~VLN (HA-VLN) 2.0} advances the state of the art.
-We focus on three key aspects deemed critical for bridging the Sim2Real gap: \emph{(1)~Socially~Compliant~Navigation}, \emph{(2)~Human-Aligned Instructions and Visual Cues}, and \emph{(3)~Dynamic Environments with Human Activities and Interactions}.
-Table~\ref{tab:task_compare} summarizes how prior work compares under these dimensions.
+We focus on three key aspects deemed critical for bridging the Sim2Real gap: \emph{(1)~Social Awareness}, \emph{(2)~Human-Aligned Instructions and Visual Cues}, and \emph{(3)~Dynamic Environments with Human Activities and Interactions}.
+In Table~\ref{tab:task_compare}, we summarize how prior work compares under these dimensions.